liffiton/ATLeS/docs/index.md

 A central server can connect to boxes over a network (ethernet or wifi) to control and manage them via a web interface.
 The server software is written in Python, and it runs under Linux, OS X, or Windows.

+ATLeS was created by Mark Liffiton and Brad Sheese at [Illinois Wesleyan University](https://www.iwu.edu/).

 # Make Your Own

 All source files, including code and complete designs for physical parts, are available in the [ATLeS Github repository](https://www.github.com/liffiton/ATLeS).